 - 4.3 In our Part A decision we provide a detailed discussion of our approach to determining the status of activities.
-We now apply that approach to the current application. - 4.4 This application was lodged after the WCWARP was operative.
-The following rules from the WCWARP are applicable to this application: - (a) Rule 2, clause (1) The applicant has proposed to adopt a minimum lake level for Lake Aviemore of 265.5 metres above sea level, in accordance with the requirements of the WCWARP as set out in Table 3, row (xvi) of the plan. - (b) Rule 6 The activity is within the allocation limit of 275 million cubic metres for horticultural and agricultural activities upstream of the Waitaki Dam. - (c) Rule 15 Classifying rule, discretionary activity. - 4.5 In summary, the proposed water permit is a discretionary activity under Rule 15 of the WCWARP and requires consent pursuant to section 14 of the RMA.
+We now apply that approach to the current application. - 4.4 This application is listed in Schedule 2 of the Resource Management (Waitaki Catchment) Amendment Act 2004.
+Section 88A therefore does not apply and the relevant plan for this activity is the operative WCWARP. - 4.5 The following rules from the WCWARP are applicable to this application: - (a) Rule 2, clause (1) The applicant has proposed to adopt a minimum lake level for Lake Waitaki of 227 metres above sea level, in accordance with the requirements of the WCWARP as set out in Table 3, row (xvi) of the plan. - (b) Rule 6 The activity is within the allocation limit of 275 million cubic metres for horticultural and agricultural activities upstream of the Waitaki Dam. - (c) Rule 15 Classifying rule, discretionary activity. - 4.6 In summary, the proposed water permit is a discretionary activity under Rule 15 of the WCWARP and requires consent pursuant to section 14 of the RMA.